Why was it legalised in Australia?

 Is hemp the same as marijuana?

-No. Even though they are both Cannabis sativa L., Hemp is the non-psychoactive, low-THC, oil, seed and fibre varieties of the Cannabis sativa plant.
+No. Even though they are genetic cousins, Hemp is the non-psychoactive, low-THC, oil, seed and fibre varieties of the Cannabis sativa plant.
 Hemp has absolutely no use as a recreational drug.

 Where in the world is hemp grown?